-The EliteBook 840 G5 is one classy-looking business notebook.
+The EliteBook 840 G7 is one classy-looking business notebook.
 But it’s more than just looks.
-It offers 8 and a half hours of battery life, an awesome keyboard, and, when you need it, a SureView privacy display to keep strangers from checking out your screen.
+It offers 9 hours and 23 minutes of battery life, an awesome keyboard, and, when you need it, a SureView privacy display to keep strangers from checking out your screen.

-See our full HP EliteBook 840 G5 Review.
+See our full HP EliteBook 840 G7 review.

 Choosing the Right HP Laptop

 As one of the top laptop brands, HP has a laptop for every occasion, from premium business laptops to budget-friendly Chromebooks.
 That extensive selection might make it tough to decide which laptop is right for you, so here’s a handy guide to the various model lines offered by HP.